saurabhsoodpec/selfdriving/P5-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here are the approaches applied to detect and remove false positives -

+1. Heatmap creation - This allows to create a heatmap of all the sliding window detection and this highlights the areas where a detection was found by multiple sliding windows.
+If there is a detection by one sliding window but not its corresponding windows then it can be a false positive.
+2. Motion averaging - This keeps track of the detection in the previous image and then creates a averaged map of the current frame.
+If there is a detection in only one frame but not in its next frame then it will be a false positive.

+To understand the complete approach please refer to 'execute' and 'blur_boxes' method of 'CarND-Vehicle-Detection.ipynb'

-### Here are six frames and their corresponding heatmaps:
+### Here are six frames and their corresponding final heatmaps:

-![alt text][image5]
+1. Original Image
+2. All Raw Windows detected
+3. Final heatmap after applying weight heatmap and and motion averaging (using blur boxes)

-![alt text][image6]
+![alt text][image14]

 ---